Guidewire/cda-client/README.md

 - Regenerate them into new `.parquet` files or aggregate them into fewer `.parquet` files
 - Load the data into a database: SQL Server, Oracle, PostgreSQL

-The OSR is also referred to as the CDA Client.
+The OSR is also referred to as the CDA Client and CDA Reader.
 The example code can be used to jump-start development of a custom implementation that can store CDA data in other storage formats (e.g., RDBMS Tables, Hadoop/Hive, JSON Files).
 Learn more about CDA [here](https://docs.guidewire.com/cloud/cda/banff/index.html).

 - - -